 "Heidi, my angel was put straight into my arms while I lay on the operating table.
 She was perfect.
 She had dark hair, long fingers and big feet.
 She was beautiful.
 They took her away to clean her up and the next time I saw her she was dressed in a special Moses basket waiting for us.
 There are no words to describe how utterly lost you feel at that point.
 I needed to grieve.
 I needed to go into a quiet room and completely break down."

-If you decide to spend time with your baby after he’s born, we have put together some suggestions for things you can do, such as bathing and dressing your baby, and ways you can create memories.
+If you decide to spend time with your baby after they're born, we have put together some suggestions for things you can do, such as bathing and dressing your baby, and ways you can create memories.

 We also have more information about what to expect in the next few days and weeks, including coping with the physical effects of the birth, such as your milk coming in and postnatal care.